-How significant is the common-pool problem in global fisheries, and how will it be affected by climate change?
-Many fish populations cross national borders, diluting the incentive for governments to conserve.
-Climate change will upend the current equilibrium by directly affecting fisheries productivity and by altering the distribution of fish populations as they migrate towards more favorable environments.
-The latter effect could lead to maladaptive overexploitation by stock-losers as it weakens incentives for conservation, but could also increase conservation by stock-gainers.
-I construct a panel of fishery ranges and show this strategic response in historical data: extraction rates rise as the share of a stock controlled by that country falls.
-I then simulate the effects of future climate change on fish ranges and extraction.
-The strategic response to range shift is close to zero on net, but economically meaningful for individual fisheries: stock-gainers increase conservation of the stock by 1.6 million tons (2.6%) and stock-losers decrease conservation by 1.5 million tons (3%) due to range shift.
-For the average fishery, this strategic response comprises 25% of the total effect of climate change on the fish stock.
-I also simulate fisheries outcomes under first-best global cooperation, and find an 87 million ton (77%) increase in conservation.
-In a more plausible scenario of US-Canada cooperation, conservation increases by 14% and the behavioral response to climate change is dampened by 66%.
+How significant is the common-pool problem in global fisheries, and how will climate change reshape it?
+Most fish populations cross national borders, diluting the incentive for governments to conserve.
+Climate change will upend the current equilibrium by altering biological productivity and by shifting species’ geographic ranges.
+These range shifts reallocate control across countries, potentially inducing maladaptive overexploitation by “stock-losers” and stronger conservation by “stock-gainers.”
+I use species distribution modeling methods to construct a historical panel that tracks fishery ranges over time and document a strategic response: extraction from a transboundary stock increases as the managing country’s share of the fishery declines.
+I then use my estimates to simulate the consequences of future range shifts under climate change.
+The behavioral responses to range shift net out to close to zero, but are economically meaningful for individual fisheries: stock-gainers increase conservation by 1.7 million tons (2.8%) and stock-losers decrease conservation by 1.5 million tons (3.2%) due to range shift.
+For the average fishery, this strategic response comprises 29% of the total effect of climate change on the fish stock.
+Under first-best global cooperation, conservation increases by 89 million tons (79%).
+Under a more plausible U.S.–Canada agreement, conservation increases by 14% and the behavioral response to climate change is dampened by 66%.

 The latest draft is available here.